-The existence internet does not only function for searching for information.
+The internet does not only function to search for information.
 The rise of social networking sites like Facebook has made the function develop.
 The internet is a means of searching for information, but now the internet functions are more dominant in building communication and social relations with cyberspace communities.
-Facebook has become the most popular social networking site among internet users, mostly young people (Habes et al., 2018)(Candrasari Y., Permata S., Rachmania A., 2020).
-Even Facebook is the most accessed site when individuals use the internet including seeking information from network friends (Shearer, E., & Grieco, 2019)(Yaakop et al., 2012).
-Because Facebook has many support tools when individuals want to communicate, make friends, and even maintain pre-existing social relationships (Derbel, 2017)(Habes et al., 2020).
-This study aims to reveal how Facebook can play a role in communicating and social interaction, especially in building social relationships and face-to-face communication.
+Facebook has become the most popular social networking site among internet users, mostly in young people (Habes et al., 2018; Candrasari et al., 2020).
+Facebook is the most accessed site when individuals use the internet, including the seeking of information from network friends (Shearer & Grieco, 2019; Yaakop et al., 2012).
+Facebook has many support tools for individuals wanting to communicate, make friends, and even maintain pre-existing social relationships (Derbel, 2017; Habes et al., 2012).
+This study aims to reveal how Facebook can play a role in communication and social interaction, especially in building social relationships and face-to-face communication.

 LITERATURE REVIEW

-Overall, Indonesian society in social interaction has the form of a community, which is a relationship formed from a pure, natural, and eternal inner relationship.
+Overall, social interactions in Indonesian society are in the form of a community, which is a relationship formed from a pure, natural, and eternal inner relationship.
 The ties of blood and descent, kinship, and closeness due to the similarity of religion and belief are the basis for the formation of relationships (Effendi, 2016).

-Information and communication technology (internet) have changed interaction and communication among the Indonesian people, especially netizens, whose numbers continue to increase.
+Information and communication technology (internet) have changed interactions and communication among the Indonesian people, especially netizens, whose numbers continue to increase.
 The internet, especially social media, has influenced the social and cultural life of the community.
-Given that on social media sites, the basic human needs for interaction and socialization can be fulfilled well as described in the theory of Determinism Technology, which examines human communication with technology.
+On social media sites, the basic human needs for interaction and socialization can be fulfilled, as described in the theory of Determinism Technology which examines human communication with technology.
 Technology will change human life, mainly the culture of society.
-Technology will change at the macro-level of people's lives and affect individual psychology's micro-level and interpersonal relations (Langrish, 2020)(Thurlow, C., Lengel, L., & Tomic, 2004).
+Technology will change at the macro-level of people's lives and affect individual psychology at a micro-level and in regard to interpersonal relations (Langrish, 2020; Thurlow, 2004).

 The presence of social media includes Facebook, which has changed the patterns of interaction and individual communication.
-Facebook, which provides flexibility for its users to share identities and provides social attention, makes Facebook a medium that can give its users satisfaction (Adnan & Mavi, 2015).
-Two factors cause individuals to use Facebook, namely the need for ownership and self-presentation (Kircaburun., K & Bastug, 2016).
-Another study states that Facebook users who have high self-confidence for narcissism will have a higher online activity (Mehdizadeh, 2010).
-In addition to self-presentation, Facebook is also widely used by individuals in building social relationships.
-A study shows that using Facebook positively impacts building a person's social attitude than playing online games (Junco, 2011).
+Facebook provides flexibility for its users to share identities and provides social attention which makes it a medium that can give its users satisfaction (Adnan & Mavi, 2015).
+Two factors cause individuals to use Facebook, namely the need for ownership and self-presentation (Kircaburun & Bastug, 2016).
+Another study states that Facebook users who have a high self-confidence for narcissism will have a higher online activity (Mehdizadeh, 2010).
+In addition to self-presentation, Facebook is also widely used by individuals to build social relationships.
+A study shows that using Facebook positively impacts a person's social attitude better than playing online games (Junco, 2011).

 Some CMC (Computer-Mediated Communication) researchers examine how CMC characteristics influence the interaction patterns of their users.
-Although many have criticized that CMC is ineffective in building social relationships because of the loss of nonverbal cues, individuals nowadays use CMC to communicate, including expressing their feelings easily and comfortably (Sumner & Ramirez, 2017).
+Although many have criticized how CMC is ineffective at building social relationships because of the loss of nonverbal cues, individuals nowadays use CMC to communicate, including expressing their feelings easily and comfortably (Sumner & Ramirez, 2017).
 As in the Social Information Processing Theory, individuals can interact comfortably in cyberspace even though there are very few nonverbal cues.
 Walther wrote that this condition could occur because individuals can find other ways to express their emotional feelings through the text created (Walther, 2011).